-It was a miracle he could attend a college of his choice.
+It was a miracle he could even attend a college of his choice.
 Grinnell had been a victory of sorts.
 Ruth Garrett had forbidden him any school that wasn’t in a state bordering Indiana, and preferably in Indiana itself.
 He had set his sights on New England, like Lucas and Dustin, and would have settled for New York, like Jonathan, but those far-flung territories were simply out of bounds.
 In the seventh grade he had been snatched and imprisoned in another world.
 The following year he had been possessed and nearly killed.
-The next summer his mother was killed by the same possessor.
+The next summer his mother was killed: shot by a thug when that possessor returned.
 In high school the horrors had continued, and after the sophomore-year tragedy (he still couldn’t bear to think about Mike Wheeler), his aunt’s helicopter insanity hit a record high.
 She was worse than Joyce Byers had ever been, and that was saying something.
 Only a few months later, it was time for junior-year college visits, and Aunt Ruth had issued her edict: no college beyond a six-hour drive from Hawkins.

 Will had been enraged by the humiliation and unfairness of it all, and astonished that his aunt could be so backwards.
 If she had the common sense God gave geese, he pointed out, she should be happy with him putting as many miles as possible between himself and Hawkins.
 He was going to New England, and that was that.
 Stunned by his rebellion, Ruth Garrett had shouted him down until he cried.
 She didn’t want to hear anything approaching the realm of common sense.
 For all she knew, there were shadow monsters lurking in the distant colonies of New England, preying on students from afar.
 Williams College — Will’s dream school — was out of the question, as were Middlebury and Bowdoin.
 Will renewed his objections.
 Aunt Ruth shot him down again.
 He stormed out of the house and stayed overnight with Lucas, who smuggled him upstairs without his parents knowing.
 For that disappearing act, the Hawkins Police Department suffered the unbridled hysteria of Ruth Garrett.
 Will was grounded for a month.

 Independence was liberating, but made it hard readjusting when he came home for breaks.
 He started resenting his summer vacation around the middle of June, before summer even began, and now there was the town crisis, to which his aunt had responded by treating him like he was twelve again.
-On Saturday two high-school juniors were found strangled in the woods off Mirkwood Road.
-They had been been having sex, and the esteemed Hawkins Police judged they were killed for that very reason: they were gay.
+On Saturday two high-school juniors were found strangled in the woods, not far from the cabin where Jim Hopper used to live.
+They had been having sex, and the esteemed Hawkins Police judged they were killed for that very reason: they were gay.
 Tony Morrow and Jake Taplitz had been openly gay — a dangerous thing for a Hawkins student to be.
 Ruth Garrett considered herself an enlightened liberal, but she was practical above all.
 She had always harbored fears that Will was gay, based on the bullying he had taken for being sensitive and shy.
-Aunt Ruth had no problems with gay people — as long as her younger nephew wasn’t one of them.
+Aunt Ruth had no problems with gay people, as long as her younger nephew wasn’t one of them.
 She saw his face on Tony and Jake when she read the Hawkins Post.
-He would too easily end up like them.

 It made for exasperating dinner conversation.
 Last night was bad.
 Tonight was worse.
-Her diatribes about school bullies segued into inquires about Grinnell students.
+Her diatribes about school bullies segued into inquiries about Grinnell students.

 “Aunt Ruth, we don’t know that Tony and Jake were killed by classmates.
 And Grinnell is a liberal arts college.
 When people say homophobic things, they’re the ones who tend to get in trouble.”